Bed in a Box Pros and Cons: When It Makes Sense (and When It Doesn’t)

 Memory foam is particularly dense (50-85 kg/m³ compared to air at 1.2 kg/m³), making it about 40-70 times more efficient at storing heat than air.
 That’s why so many people complain about sleeping hot on memory foam—it’s not a defect, it’s the material doing what dense foam does.

-The “cooling gel” or “graphite-infused” marketing doesn’t change the fundamental issue.
+Phrases like "cooling gel" and "graphite-infused" are just marketing gimmicks–they're various names for polyurethane.
 Want a cooler mattress?
 You need less foam.
 But less foam means you feel the springs more, which brings us to the comfort trade-off most people aren’t ready for.

 One customer mentioned: “We really wanted to love this mattress as the price was good and so was the service… but it gets so hot it feels like we have an electric blanket on… during the heat waves, forget it…we’d wake up soaked.”